CamoRF/CamoRF/README.md

-- 👋 Hi, I’m @CamoRF
+- 👋 Hi, I’m @CamoRF.
 - 👀 I’m interested in ...
-Red Faction modding
+Red Faction modding.
 - 🌱 I’m currently learning ...
 Scripting, texture editing, general file editing of the Red Faction games etc.
 - 💞️ I’m looking to collaborate on ...
 Community patches for RF:G and RF:A.
 - 📫 How to reach me ...
 Camo#1611 on Discord.